ForEvolve/bootstrap-dark/readme.md

 - [Bootstrap 4.1 Dark theme docs](https://github.com/Carl-Hugo/bootstrap-dark-docs.git)

 ## Special thanks
 I started this project based on the [Bootstrap Theme Kit](https://hackerthemes.com/kit/) by [Alexander Rechsteiner](https://github.com/arechsteiner) at [Hacker Themes](https://hackerthemes.com).
-This allows me to publish a lighter version of the theme; making it easier to be used (versus the full )
+This allows me to publish a lighter version of the theme; making it easier to be used (compared to the full Bootstrap Jekyll docs).